Oliver Jones (The Bold and the Beautiful): Casting

 Executive producer and headwriter Bradley Bell announced the casting of Zack Conroy as Oliver Jones in late 2009.
 He stated, "Zack is a dynamic young actor.
 I'm excited to expand the Jones family off the talent of Rick Hearst and Sarah Brown.
 I look forward to seeing Zack bring this artistic and enthusiastic character to life.”
-Conroy began taping on December 10, 2009 and first aired on January 20, 2010.
+Conroy began taping on December 10, 2009, and first aired on January 20, 2010.

-On April 5, 2013, it was announced that Conroy would crossover to B&Bs sister-soap The Young and the Restless in his role as Oliver, starting on May 21.
-So far, Conroy is scheduled to appear on two episodes.
+On April 5, 2013, a crossover event between The Bold and the Beautiful and The Young and the Restless was announced involving Jones’ character.
+His appearances on The Young and the Restless were May 21 and 31, 2013.
+He appeared on the show again later in the year on September 20, 2013.

 Storylines

-In January 2010, Agnes is thrilled when her younger brother, Oliver, arrives at Jackie M. Designs to surprise her.
+In January 2010, Agnes' younger brother, Oliver, arrives at Jackie M. Designs to surprise her.
 After telling her that he decided to relocate to LA, Oliver promptly lands a job at Insomnia Café as a DJ.
 On his first night, Oliver flirts with Hope Logan, and the two quickly become good friends.
 Soon after their initial interactions, Oliver surprises Hope by kissing her.
 Across the room, however, Steffy Forrester, also seemingly interested in Oliver, watches him with intrigue.

-Just a few days after meeting, Hope's innocence is nearly shattered when she is drugged and almost raped by sexual predator Graham Darros.
+Just a few days after meeting, Hope is drugged and almost raped by sexual predator Graham Darros.
 After being rescued by her former stepfather Nick Marone and admitted to the hospital, Hope becomes even more smitten with Oliver after he shows up and comforts her with a teddy bear.
 After being released from the hospital, Hope and Oliver decide to go steady.

-Steffy Forrester, Hope's step-sister, decides she wants Oliver for herself so she can beat Hope and get Brooke Logan, her mother Taylor & grandmother Stephanie's longtime nemesis, out of Forrester Creations.
+Steffy Forrester, Hope's step-sister, decides she wants Oliver for herself so she can beat Hope and get Brooke Logan out of Forrester Creations.
 She makes it her goal to convince Stephanie to let her harass Brooke and enlists the help of her great-aunt Pamela Douglas to help with the assault.
-It ends up failing, beginning what would be numerous failures by Steffy to lure Oliver away from Hope as well as get Brooke and her family, the Logans, out of Forrester Creations.

 At one point she dresses up in sexy black lingerie and straddles him and tells him to leave Hope for her and she'll give him money and power.
 Oliver tells her no and that he loves Hope and he'll never love her like he loves Hope.
 She leaves upset still intended on getting her way.

 At Whip and Taylor's wedding Steffy becomes furious at Oliver's obvious choice and pushes cake into Hope's face and walks away.
 Oliver and Hope just look at each other and laugh and kiss each other instead while eating the cake.
 Steffy, in the meantime, begins to wonder if she'll ever get Oliver to be her man.